port-labs/port-docs/docs/create-self-service-experiences/setup-backend/jenkins-pipeline/jenkins-pipeline.md

 ### Defining variables

 After checking the box, look for the **Post content parameters** section.
-This is where you will define the variables which will be passed to your build run.
+This is where you will define the variables which will be passed to your pipeline run.

 - The `Variable` field value should match the name of the variable that is defined in your Job configuration and expected by the job run.
 - The `Expression` field should be set to `JSONPath` and be directed to the relevant property sent by the Port action.